AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 14. **Does the dataset identify any subpopulations (e.g., by age, gender)?** *(If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.)*

-   We collect annotations for 26 social groups, each social group has 20 annotations from different crowd workers.
+   We collect annotations for 30 social groups.

 15. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** *(If so, please describe how.)*